MY DAUGHTER WOULD HAVE MY HEAD EXAMINED

 This does not mean that ‘love marriages’ cannot do the same although these are often opposed by the family.
 Once the family gives in however the same traditional marriage ceremony is performed.
 In both cases the ceremony aims for spirituality to permeate the whole union.
 It was never meant to be only two humans forming a new family.

-On a deeper level I think traditional arranged marriages may be a way of resolving unfinished generational karma which reflects every Indian’s primary search for Mukthi (the ultimate liberation from karmic bondage; the seeking of union with the supreme being; the ever striving to perfect one’s body, mind, and soul through daily actions, meditation, gratitude, and surrender to a higher power).
+On a deeper level I think traditional arranged marriages may help of resolve unfinished generational karma which reflects every Indian’s primary search for Mukthi (the ultimate liberation from karmic bondage; the seeking of union with the supreme being; the ever striving to perfect one’s body, mind, and soul through daily actions, meditation, gratitude, and surrender to a higher power).
 Through an arranged marriage the united force of two families helps complete this unfinished generational karma.